Political Betting – Is it Worth it?

 Generally Yougov should be the main polling site you use, but read the newspapers as they will all be reporting various data to back up their articles with links you can follow to research.

-Why is this important?
+Why is all of this polling important?

 As you may have already gathered betting on politics is not for the faint hearted.
 In our opinion unless you are a political whizz kid with a knack for data it is best reserved as a fun bet for entertainment value and hopefully you get lucky.